-One of the best Japanese experiences is to visit a Japanese bath house.
-Westerners can feel very lost in Japan, more than anything because we cannot read kanji.
-A Japanese bath can be tricky but I have plenty of help while trying to determine which out of three pumps, is the body gel.
-There is no greater example of literally immersing oneself in another culture than going to a Japanese onsen.
-Here are some Japanese onsen tips for an enjoyable Japanese hot springs experience.
+One of the best Japanese experiences is to visit a Japanese bathhouse but if you’re not used to public baths, it’s easy to feel very lost in Japan, more than anything because we cannot read kanji.
+Your first time in a Japanese bath can be tricky but don’t be discouraged as there is no greater example of literally immersing oneself in another culture than going to a Japanese onsen.